-Ethics Commission Bylaws provide that at the end of the fiscal year the Chair, along with the Executive Director, shall submit a written annual report to the Commission for approval, summarizing the activities, accomplishments and budgetary needs of the Ethics Commission.
+As reported last month, Ethics Commission Bylaws provide that at the end of the fiscal year the Chair, along with the Executive Director, shall submit a written annual report to the Commission for approval, summarizing the activities, accomplishments and budgetary needs of the Ethics Commission.
 (See Bylaws Article IV - Officers, Section 3: Chairperson).
+A draft report was provided to the Commission for its consideration at the August 14 meeting.
+Following its discussion, the Commission unanimously adopted a motion to request that the Chair provide a revised draft for the September meeting in accordance with feedback provided by the Commission.